2qx/vermont.cool/quit/README.md

 ## How much is a course?

+About $50-60.

-In 2025, a 25-day course costs about $50-60.
-Some users prefer to use two 25 day courses.
+In 2025, a 25-day course costs $50-60 before tariffs.
+Some users prefer to use two 25 day courses, which would leave them with extra if only one course was needed.

 ## Wait, I got a couple acres ...